 Spanish taxpayers also have access to 'the competent authority procedure' provided in the tax treaties signed by Spain following the OECD Model Tax Treaty and the Arbitration Convention (90/436/ECC Convention of 23 July 1990) concerning the elimination of double taxation that may arise in intra-group transactions within companies residing in EU countries.

-Finally, Spain transposed into Spanish law Council Directive (EU) 2017/1852 of 10 October 2017 on tax dispute resolution mechanisms in the European Union, which as a Directive was in force from 1 July 2019, through Royal Decree-Law 3/2020, of 4 February 2020, which entered into force on 6 February 2020.
+Finally, Spain transposed into Spanish law Council Directive (EU) 2017/1852 of 10 October 2017 on tax dispute resolution mechanisms in the European Union, which as a Directive is in force from 1 July 2019 through Royal Decree-Law 3/2020, of 4 February 2020, which entered into force on 6 February 2020.

 Means of appeal

 After a tax audit, taxpayers are entitled to appeal the claim if they do not agree with it.
-Additionally, taxpayers might obtain suspension of the tax due under the claim, which in most cases would require a guarantee from the taxpayer.
+Additionally, taxpayers might obtain suspension of the tax due under the claim, which in most cases would require a guarantee from the taxpayer (usually a bank guarantee).

 With regard to appeals, taxpayers have two alternatives: (1) appealing before the same body issuing the tax claim; or (2) appealing to an economic-administrative tax court.

-Decisions issued by the Economic-Administrative Court could be appealed to the Courts of Justice: to the Regional Courts of Justice or the High Court, depending on the amount of the claim.
+Decisions issued by the Economic-Administrative Courts could be appealed to the Courts of Justice: the Regional Courts of Justice or the High Court, depending on the amount of the claim.